Did Upheaval In Darshan’s Personal Life End His Friendship With Sudeep? Sudeep’s Family Targeted

 Two weeks ago, reports speculated that Darshan assaulted Vijayalakshmi and her mother at their apartment in Bangalore.
 Apparently, she even filed a domestic violence case against Darshan in a local police station.
 But, the star wife herself later brushed these rumors off through one of her tweets.

-Neither Darshan, nor Sudeep have commented on the recent events.
+Neither Darshan nor Sudeep has commented on the recent events.
 Darshan was last seen throwing temper tantrums at the media personnel when he was asked about his friendship with Sudeep.
-However, Sudeep shared a post last week, which read, 'Real men did not need alcohol and he would fight only those' - (sic)
+However, Sudeep shared a post last week, which read, 'Real men did not need alcohol and he would fight only those.' - (sic)

 Upon seeing the post, fans have to say that Sudeep was indirectly referring to reports regarding Darshan's attack on his wife.
 However, Sandalwood fans are unhappy to witness the downfall of another inspiring friendship of Sandalwood.